North Jeolla Province: Religion

-According to the census of 2005 of the people of North Jeolla 37.7% follow Christianity (26.3% Protestantism and 11.4% Catholicism) and 12.8% follow Buddhism.
+According to the census of 2005 of the people of Jeonbuk 37.7% follow Christianity (26.3% Protestantism and 11.4% Catholicism) and 12.8% follow Buddhism.
 49.5% of the population is mostly not religious or follow Muism and other indigenous religions.

+Economy

+Based on the provisional figures for 2019, GRDP is KRW 495.9 billion and per capita GRDP is KRW 28.7 million.

+The main industry is the service industry, with 68.3% in the service industry, 21.2% in the mining industry, 9.7% in the construction industry, and 0.8% in agriculture and fishing.
+Rice, barley, peaches, ginseng, peppers, ginger, walnuts, and dried persimmons are mainly produced.